Regular chiropractic care has not only proven to keep your spine aligned but research shows it can also boost your golf performance.

 According to the National Golf Foundation, there are 28.6 million golfers in the United States, with Florida having more golf courses than any other state….1,440!
 Studies show that 80% of players will at some point in their golf playing years experience back pain or suffer from some type of joint pain which will not only make their score suffer but will take all the enjoyment out of the game.

 To swing a golf club our bodies need to perform in a synchronized fashion.
 A golf swing affects the spine with loading forces that are very rapid, intense and complex.
 The L4-L5 and L5-S1 discs are subject to the most compression in the spine, research shows that the amount of this load can reach up to eight times our body weight.
 For some of us, that equals around 1500-2000 lbs each swing, with average golfer makes about 35-45 swings, that is 70,000 lbs placed on your lower discs during each round!

 Spinal adjustments restore spinal mobility and reduce pain.
-A proper rehabilitation program should be created not only for therapeutic reasons but for injury preventative as well.
-High powered Class IV Laser therapy to the involved area will enhance the metabolism of local cells, increasing blood flow, reducing pain and swelling thus speeding up the healing time.
+A proper rehabilitation program creates therapeutic and injury prevention.
+Laser therapy will enhance the metabolism of local cells, increase blood flow, reduce pain and swelling.
+This all contributes to speed up healing time.
 Spinal decompression helps to reduce pressure within the discs to relocate it in a non-offending position.
 Advanced neurological Rehabilitation procedures can improve a players balance, rhythm and tempo, which in turn will improve their golf swing.

 As we grow older, keeping an active lifestyle is more important than ever.
 And you don’t have to be a pro golfer to benefit from chiropractic care.